chris3evans/topfolio/readme.md

 ## Usage

 Once the application is up and running, you can start creating your personal portfolio.
-You will be able to add your skills, work experience and projects, as well as customize the look the link to your portfolio with potential employers, colleagues and friends.
+You will be able to add your skills, work experience and projects, as well as customize the look and share the link to your portfolio with potential employers, colleagues and friends.

 ## Contributing